Nikolay Rattel: Civil War

 In 1918 he joined the Red Army.
 Since March 1918 - the head of the Supreme Council of the Armed Forces in the Supreme Military Council of the Republic.
 From July 1918 he was Chief of Staff of the Supreme Military Council.
 After dismissal due to illness, the chairman of the council, Mikhail Dmitriyevich Bonch-Bruyevich, temporarily served as the chief of staff.
 From September 1918 he was head of the Field Staff of the Revolutionary Military Council of the Republic and from October 1918 head of the All-Russian Staff.

 He participated in planning of the operations of the Eastern, Southern, Western and South-Eastern fronts of the Civil War.
 He was engaged in the organization of universal military training system and pre-conscription training of workers.
 He participated in the expansion of the network of Soviet military schools as well as the creation of uniforms for the Red Army.
-Since June 17, 1920 he was a member of the Special Conference at the Commander in Chief and Chairman of the Military Legislative Council of the Revolutionary Military Council of the Republic.
-From July 15, 1919 to August 7, 1920 - in the lists of the Headquarters of the Red Army.
+Since 17 June 1920 he was a member of the Special Conference at the Commander in Chief and Chairman of the Military Legislative Council of the Revolutionary Military Council of the Republic.
+From 15 July 1919 to 7 August 1920 - in the lists of the Headquarters of the Red Army.

 In 1919 he supported the initiative of General Davletshin (ru) on the formation of the eastern branch at the Academy of the General Staff of the Red Army.
 Since 1922 he was at the disposal of the Commander-in-Chief of the Armed Forces of the Republic, then - in the Central Office of Military Communications.
 From 1923 to March 1924 he worked as the head of the Administrative and Economic Department of the OGPU.

 Downfall and death

 In 1925 he was dismissed (reserve RKKA) and went to work in the national economy.
 He was the manager of a number of economic associations (Glavzoloto, Glavtsvetmetzoloto and others), the head of the technical library "Giprotsvetmetobrabotki."
 He lived in Moscow (Vorobyevskoye Shosse, 47a, block 1).

-On March 13, 1930 he was arrested by the OGPU on charges in connection with an overseas anti-Soviet organization.
-At the interrogations, he categorically denied any hostile activity against the Soviet authorities, and on May 25 the case against him was terminated.
-On July 28, 1938 he was again arrested.
-On March 2, 1939 the Military Collegium of the Supreme Court of the USSR sentenced him to death on the charges of participation in a counter-revolutionary terrorist organization.
-He was shot on March 3, 1939 and is buried at Kommunarka shooting ground.
-He was posthumously rehabilitated on November 10, 1956.
+On 13 March 1930 he was arrested by the OGPU on charges in connection with an overseas anti-Soviet organization.
+At the interrogations, he categorically denied any hostile activity against the Soviet authorities, and on 25 May the case against him was terminated.
+On 28 July 1938 he was again arrested.
+On 2 March 1939 the Military Collegium of the Supreme Court of the USSR sentenced him to death on the charges of participation in a counter-revolutionary terrorist organization.
+He was shot on 3 March 1939 and is buried at Kommunarka shooting ground.
+He was posthumously rehabilitated on 10 November 1956.